Harvard Medical School

 To read more about Dr. Corey's Usher 1F gene therapy, click here, here and here.

-To read an interview with Dr. Maryna Ivanchenko, who works in Dr. Corey's lab, click here
+To read an interview with Maryna Ivanchenko, MD, PhD, who has spearheaded much of the Usher 1F research in Dr. Corey's lab, click here.

 University of Oregon Institute of Neuroscience